-We just unpacked our last box 10 years after moving in, turns out we didn’t need the pressure cooker.
+We just unpacked our last box of belongings 10 years after moving in, turns out we didn’t need the pressure cooker.

 After you have gone through moving day there are a lot of things you must do after you move.
 But for today, just enjoy that you have bought a new place and will love it!

 Final thoughts on your moving timeline

 Moving can be stressful, but with a moving plan you can get things done a little at a time and make sure everything is in place and ready for moving day.
 By taking control and planning to move house early on you will save yourself a lot of needless worry.
 You’ve got this!

 Moving Timeline Checklist Template